johnoltman65/commerce_migrate/modules/csv_example/README.md

 to import into a Drupal 8 Commerce 2 site.
 The spreadsheet has product data such as the price as well as attributes.
 There are also columns suitable for taxonomy vocabulary and terms as well as data for paragraph fields.

+Note that none of the cells contain multiple entries.

 REQUIREMENTS
 ------------